jeromevde/Windfinder-Notify/README.md

 # Windfinder-Notify

-A modular Python script to scrape wind speed forecasts from Windfinder and send email notifications for kitesurfing spots when conditions meet thresholds.
+Scrape wind speed forecasts from Windfinder and send email notifications for kitesurfing spots when for example wind speeds superior to 20 knots are detected for 3 consecutive hours

-Runs daily at 8 AM UTC.
+Runs daily at 8 AM UTC

 ![alt text](windfinder.png)